japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-kafka-data-source.md

   .start
 ----

-Internally, the *kafka* data source format for writing is available through <<spark-sql-streaming-KafkaSourceProvider.md#, KafkaSourceProvider>> that is a <<spark-sql-streaming-StreamWriteSupport.md#, StreamWriteSupport>>.
+Internally, the *kafka* data source format for writing is available through [KafkaSourceProvider](kafka/KafkaSourceProvider.md) that is a <<spark-sql-streaming-StreamWriteSupport.md#, StreamWriteSupport>>.

 === [[micro-batch-stream-processing]] Micro-Batch Stream Processing